secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 #### How to Process a Professional Services SOW Amendment (Change Order)

 Occasionally, changes will be made to a Custom SOW after an opportunity has been booked.
 These changes could include delivery (invoice) schedules or types of services delivered.
-The total value of the opportunity **should not change.** If the total value of an opportunity changes, this will require an internal refund and rebooking of the order.
+The total value of the opportunity **should not change.** If the total value of an opportunity is negatively impacted, this will require an internal refund and rebooking of the order.
+Should there be additional revenue generated as a result of this Change Order, a new Professional Services Only opportunity is required to account for the _delta value_.

 #### Creating Decomission Opportunties